MolahSibal/Rotary-Double-Inverted-Pendulum/README.md

 - Minimum-order observers
 - Reference tracking and integral action

 Controllers were first simulated on the linear model of the plant then deployed on the real hardware to verify their performance.
-An example of a nonlinear model is available with the MATLAB script called "DBIP_NonlinearModel_StateFeedback.m" located in the Simulation-Software folder.
+A nonlinear model "DBIP_NonlinearModel_StateFeedback.m" is availble in the Simulation-Software folder.

 ## Results